cmchik410/todo_list/README.md

 # Todo List
 A web programming based project.
-It is a todo list website that allows user list out the tasks need to complete, their deadlines and remove the todo items when it has been completed.
+It is a todo list website that allows users to list out their tasks, their deadlines and remove completed items.

 ## URL
 https://cmchik410.github.io/todo_list/